oat-sa/taohub-articles/forge/user-guide/deliveries.md

 4. Advanced authoring tool
 --------------------------

-The [[Deliveries Advanced authoring tool]] tab is only available if the Processes part is installed.\
+The [[Deliveries Advanced authoring tool]] tab is only available if the Processes part is installed.<br/>

-This tab permits to create a complex list of tests.\
+This tab permits to create a complex list of tests.<br/>

 Indeed, without the Processes extension, it is only possible to create deliveries with a sequential list of tests.